Why go to College in West Virginia?

 The study of the global nature of supply chain operations and decision-making at the executive management level.
 Students gain expertise in the essential supply chain elements and the impact of processes, technology, finance, information, and people’s interaction along the chain.
 Management skills are emphasized.
 Real-world experiences with industry partners provide hands-on learning opportunities.

-Best Online Colleges in West Virginia for 2018
+What are the Best Online Colleges in West Virginia?

 We applied our research methodology to online colleges in West Virginia and created this ranking of the top online schools in the state.
 Our ranking contains insightful details about each featured school, including information on accreditation status, admissions and transfer policies, academic programs, and outreach efforts to nontraditional students.
 Most of these schools offer, at minimum, a bachelor’s program.